Promotion and Tenure Guidelines

 3. Evaluation shall rely upon systematic, theoretically sound and impartial evidence gathered from student and peer observations of classroom instruction as well as alternative assessments completed in accordance with department guidelines for the professional development and guidance of its faculty.
 Information to be considered with respect to this portion of the scholarship shall include:

-In arranging peer observation and feedback, best practices that units may consider include: observing and providing feedback on a variety of courses, using multiple faculty to provide a breadth of information, and having at least one course observed multiple times, to provide information on faculty response to peer and student feedback.
+i.)
+In arranging peer observation and feedback, best practices that units may consider include: observing and providing feedback on a variety of courses, using multiple faculty members to provide a breadth of information, and having at least one course observed multiple times, to provide information on faculty response to peer and student feedback.
 Peer observation and feedback may consider a range of teaching activities, including, but not limited to the development of course materials, advising, and student research collaboration and mentoring.
 The method of peer observation and feedback shall be determined by faculty in the unit and applied consistently.
 When used, all documentation associated with peer observation and feedback, not a summary created by an administrator, shall be included in the evaluation materials.
 Unless determined otherwise in the unit guidelines, peer observation and feedback are arranged by the unit head who can ask that they be conducted by any faculty member in the unit.
 Peer observation and feedback are intended to be a developmental opportunity for faculty, who can use the information to improve their teaching.
 Thus, they must be accessible in a timely manner to the faculty member being observed.
 Department and college committees, unit head and the Dean consider this information from observations, as well as any documented response of the candidate to these observations, to evaluate performance.

 Other forms of student feedback can simultaneously meet criteria here and also meet criteria for alternative assessments (see Section 4 below).